Moschorhinus

 Moschorhinus is an extinct genus of therocephalian synapsid in the family Akidnognathidae with only one species: M. kitchingi, which has been found in the Late Permian to Early Triassic of the South African Karoo Supergroup.
 It was a large carnivorous therapsid, reaching 1.1–1.5 m in total body length with the largest skull comparable to that of a lion in size, and had a broad, blunt snout which bore long, straight canines.
+These adaptations suggested it hunted much like a felid and was likely an apex predator.

-Moschorhinus appears to have ecologically replaced the gorgonopsids as an apex predator, and hunted much like a big cat.
-While most abundant in the Late Permian, it survived into the Early Triassic in small numbers after the Permian Extinction, though these Triassic survivors had stunted growth.
+While most abundant in the Late Permian, it survived into the Early Triassic in small numbers after the Late Permian Extinction, though these Triassic survivors had stunted growth.
+Following the extinction event, Moschorhinus ecologically replaced the gorgonopsians as the largest predator in the assemblage prior to the arrival of archosauriforms.
+Following its extinction, the large synapsid carnivore niche was later filled by cynodonts.

 Taxonomy

 The genus name Moschorhinus is derived from the Ancient Greek words μόσχος (mos'-khos) moschos for calf or young animal, and rhin/rhino- for nose or snout, in reference to its short, broad snout.
 The species name, kitchingi, refers to Mr. James Kitching, who originally found (but did not describe) the specimen.

 Kitching discovered the holotype specimen, a skull (best preserved, the palate), in the Karoo Supergroup in South Africa, near the village of Nieu-Bethesda.
 It was first described by paleontologist Robert Broom in 1920.
 It is now one of the best known and most recognizable therapsids of the supergroup.

 Broom had previously named another species of therocephalian in 1907 from KwaZulu-Natal, Scymnosaurus warreni, that he later moved to Moschorhinus in 1932 as M. warreni, maintaining it as a distinct species.
 M. warreni was later recognised as a probable synonym of M. kitchingi by Kitching in his unpublished PhD thesis, and a re-description of the holotype in 2023 by David Groenewald and Christian Kammerer confirmed this proposal.
 As the older name, M. warreni would have taxonomic priority over M. kitchingi for the species.
 However, Groenewald and Kammerer (2023) believed it would be premature to establish M. warreni as the correct name, pending a revision of akidnognathid therocephalian taxonomy and the possibility that even older names may have seniority.